algmyr/ComplexSeminar/slides.markdown

 ## Biological assumption

-* On/off switches of a computer are comparable to actions of neurons
+* On/Off switches of a computer are comparable to actions of neurons

 ## Psychological assumption

-* Information processing relates to the procecess of human cognition
+* Information processing relates to the processes of human cognition

 ## Epistemological assumption